oasis-tcs/openc2-oc2ls/oc2ls.md

 | 1 | targets | Target.* | 1..n | Enumeration auto-generated from a Choice |

 ### 3.1.5 Imported Types
 Actuator profiles define the requirements for performing specific functions, and may if necessary define new language elements needed by those functions.
-Each actuator profile has a unique name that unambiguously identifies the profile document containing the subset of Language elements used by that profile (the *base schema* for that actuator type).
+Each actuator profile has a unique name that unambiguously identifies the *base schema* (Language subset) and the conformance requirements for that actuator type.

 An actuator profile does not necessarily use language elements other than those defined in this document.
 But if it does define additional types, they can be *imported* and used by types defined in this document.
 Type definitions are imported under a *namespace* to allow profiles to be developed independently and their definitions brought together into a single schema without risk of ambiguity or name collisions.
 A namespace consists of: